What You Need to Know About Bird Scooter Lawsuits

 - Is seeking damages for the plaintiffs.

 - Is pursuing the requirement that “adequate warnings and/or instructions” are provided with scooters and the apps with which they are associated

 - Proposes that each company should be prohibited from continuing to deploy scooters in California

 Your Three Options If You Receive a Class-Action Notice

-There are three courses of action you can take upon receiving a class-action notice in the Bird, Lime, et al. class-action lawsuit:
+There are three courses of action you can take upon receiving a bird scooter class action notice in the Bird, Lime, et al. bird scooter lawsuit:

 - Choose to participate as a class member: you give up your rights to pursue personal injury remedies in a private lawsuit